-Milky Way Kínai Étterem (Chinese Seafood Restaurant)
+Milky Way Kínai Étterem (Chinese Seafood Restaurant / 唐人街大酒楼)

-The whole steamed lobster is one of the highlights, that is, if you're willing to shell out HUF28,000 (€90) for one (remember, Hungary is a land-locked country).
-Another is the steamed pike perch, where a slight sprinkle of fresh leek and scallion comprise all the seasoning, leaving the center stage for the fish.
-Of the wallet-friendlier options, the reviving fish soup comes with pieces of octopus and surimi crab in a rich chicken broth, which is boosted by noodles, bok choy, and shiitake.
+The standout dish at Milky Way is the whole steamed lobster, that is, if you're willing to shell out HUF28,000 or €90 for one (remember, Hungary is a landlocked country, so it's expensive to deliver seafood here from Western Europe and Italy).
+Another popular dish is the steamed pike perch, which arrives with a just a light sprinkle of fresh leeks and scallions, leaving the center stage for the fish.
+Of the wallet-friendlier options, the fish soup comes with pieces of octopus and surimi crab inside a rich chicken broth boosted by noodles, bok choy, and shiitake mushrooms.
 The sizzling squid salad is paired with cucumber, celery, chilies, and a generous portion of meat.

 Even among the under-the-radar Chinese restaurants in Budapest's Chinatown, Milky Way has taken secrecy to the next level.
 To access the restaurant, guests need to weave their way through a courtyard parking lot, then climb the stairs to the secod floor to reach the banquet hall adorned with ribbons and karaoke equipment.
 Chinese patrons can often be seen fumbling out from one of the six private rooms during some alcohol-fueled feasts.